HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 additionally convert to user object inside our command.

-For example we'll annotate it as User and have its default value of None:
+For example we'll annotate it as user and have its default value of None:
 ```py
 from hata import User